chn650/ExData_Plotting1/README.md

 The script `load_data.R` contains a function for loading the data needed to create the png-files.
 This function is called upon in the other scripts.

+Since the example figures in the figure folder have a transparent background, I have also included this in my scripts.

 ---

 # Assignment